Temani-AI/parlant/docs/CUSTOM_MODEL_AND_JSON_REPAIR.md

 This document describes two major features added to Parlant:

 1. **Robust JSON Repair System** - Multi-layer fallback strategy for handling malformed JSON responses from LLMs
-2. **Custom Model Support** - Ability to use Groq and other OpenAI-compatible API providers
+2. **Custom Model Support** - Ability to use LiteLLM and other OpenAI-compatible API providers

 These changes significantly improve Parlant's robustness and flexibility when working with various LLM providers.